 - Learning mobility of individuals (KA1)

-- Support for policy reform (KA3)
+- Support for policy development and cooperation (KA3)

-Erasmus+ Programme is open to the following countries: PROGRAMME COUNTRIES, which can fully take part in all the Actions of the Erasmus+ Programme:
+Erasmus+ Programme is open to the following countries:

-PARTNER COUNTRIES, which can take part in certain Actions of the Programme, subject to specific criteria or conditions:
+“Non-associated third countries”, which can take part in certain Actions of the Programme, subject to specific criteria or conditions:

 Southern Mediterranean countries: Algeria, Egypt, Israel, Jordan, Lebanon, Libya, Morocco, Palestine, Syria, Tunisia,